mxmzhang/mail-bites/README.md

 6. Add `https://mail.google.com/` to the JavaScript origins
 7. Click "Create"
 8. Note your Client ID - you'll need it in the next step
+9. Go to "Audience" and add your email in Test users

 ### 3. Update the Extension Manifest

 1. Open `public/manifest.json`
 2. Replace `YOUR_CLIENT_ID.apps.googleusercontent.com` with your actual client ID from the previous step
+3. Replace `GEMINI_API_KEY` in `background.js` with your API key

 ### 4. Install Dependencies and Build the Extension